Shagshag/prestashop-documentation/SupplierCore.md

 * Visibility: **protected**
 * This property is **static**.
-* This property is defined in classes\Supplier.php line 187
+* This property is defined in [classes/Supplier.php line 187](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Supplier.php#187)

 Methods